SStamper-Dev/Aegis/README.md

 An SSH brute-force defense daemon using Python.

-This tool was created using an experiment between two Virtual Machines running Ubuntu with their Network "Attached to" option changed to "Host-only Adapter".

-Its intended use is for a controlled lab environment, but it can deploy across WLAN.

 Aegis watches `/var/log/auth.log` for failed SSH logins, tracks source IPs, and when a threshold is exceeded it blocks the attacker with UFW (`ufw deny from <ip>`).
 An optional local dashboard (`aegis-view.py` + `aegis.html`) reads a JSON state file and shows recent failures and blocked IPs in your browser.

 ## Defender PC/VM (runs Aegis)